 1. Tracing Your Spiritual History

-All elementary kids went home with this page to help them trace their spiritual history back a few generations.
-Print out a copy of it and, as a family, talk with your kids about who told you about Jesus and who has helped you grow in your walk with God.
+All elementary kids went home with this a Spiritual History page to help them trace their spiritual history back a few generations.
+Work through this as a family, talk with your kids about who told you about Jesus and who has helped you grow in your walk with God.
 Trace you family’s spiritual history as back as far as you know.
 Celebrate the lives of the people who were faithful to continue the Great Commission and tell you about Jesus.
 Think of who YOU can tell about Jesus to keep the Gospel spreading.

 2. All the Nations